nikita-skobov/monorepo-git-tools/examples/README.md

 config/example.conf
 ```

+Assume every file above was committed on its own.
+This does not need to be the case when you use `mgt`, but for these examples
+it will make the history easier to conceptualize.

-Assume for all examples that we are in the root of the repository unless specified otherwise.
+Also assume for all examples that we are in the root of the repository unless specified otherwise.

 We want to take a portion of our repository, and share it publically.
 We don't want to push the whole
 repository because there are parts of it that contain code that we do not want to share.